bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

 This option allows :ref:`sort-bed` to scale to input of any size.

 .. note:: While `sort-bed` can sort BED files of any size, users may run into trouble sorting files with more than 1021 distinct chromosome names.
-This can be an issue if your dataset contains unassigned contigs, such as ``chrN_*`` and ``chrUn_*`` `psuedochromosome records <http://genome.ucsc.edu/FAQ/FAQdownloads.html#download11>`_.
+This can be an issue if your dataset contains unassigned contigs, such as ``chrN_*`` and ``chrUn_*`` `pseudochromosome records <http://genome.ucsc.edu/FAQ/FAQdownloads.html#download11>`_.

    In this case, you could also use the following command: